 So we decided to simulate the exact same attack just to see how our IronTraps solution could have aided in making the right decision in this particular case.

 IronTraps, a patent-pending, automatic phishing incident response module, automatically detects and blocks email phishing attacks in real-time, followed by an enterprise-wide remediation response.
-If the Clinton campaign had IronTraps installed… Podesta would have received the following alert on the spoofing email:
+If the Clinton campaign had IronTraps installed… Podesta would have received the an alert on the spoofing email.

 With one click of a button, Podesta would have been able to report the suspicious email to trigger the following sequence of events.
 Once the report button was hit, IronTraps would have immediately scanned the links and executed all the necessary checks to determine the most appropriate remediation response.
 At this point, the software would have identified the email’s bit.ly link as malicious and an automatic remediation response would have been issued to disable the link and remove the email from every employee’s inbox.
 Then, a signature would be assigned to the attack to ensure the same cyber attack would not happen again.
 Finally, a message would have been sent in parallel to the SOC or IT team for further inspection.